Aar7/se_project_aroundtheus/README.md

 1. Cleaned up duplicate code in media queries
 2. Ensured font and design stylings were up to specifications
 3. Ensured that layout specifications were met
-4. Created a video of the
+4. Created a video overviewing the project and demonstrating its functions